 Your contract may require a down payment before adding you to their schedule and to ensure the project moves forward after purchasing materials.
 You might also be able to negotiate the down payment, including the amount and payment terms.
 Most states limit how much a contractor can ask for as a down payment before work begins.
 If your state doesn’t have a limit, the typical down payment is between 10% and 25% of the project cost, according to Angi.

 “Payment options vary from contractor to contractor but typically include cash, check and wire transfer,” Ehrlichman says.
 “In terms of the payment schedule, you will likely either use a deposit and final payment agreement, payments based on the progress of the work or time-based payments.
 Be sure that the details of the payment agreement are crystal clear in your contract.”

 Budget for Unexpected Costs

 A cost estimate is just an estimate.
 Keeping home construction projects on a budget is difficult and any little surprises can add to the total cost.
 Set aside 10% to 20% of your budget as a cushion for unexpected expenses.

 Talk to the Contractor Frequently

-If your contractor doesn’t pay his subcontractors or suppliers, they can put a mechanic’s lien against your house.
-You want copies of receipts for all the materials, plus lien releases from all the subcontractors and the general contractor before you pay.
-You can ask for some of those when you make payments that cover completed subcontractor work.
+If your contractor doesn’t pay their subcontractors or suppliers, a mechanic’s lien or construction lien can be placed against your house.
+In extreme cases, attempts to collect that debt can force the sale of your home to cover the unpaid amount.
+Request copies of receipts for all materials, plus lien releases from all the subcontractors and the general contractor before you pay.

 More from U.S. News